-However, carboplatin doesn’t only attack cancer cells.
-Because it seeks out cells that reproduce quickly, it’s notorious for damaging healthy red and white blood cells as well.
-Fortunately, these cells typically return to their regular levels 28 days after carboplatin is received.
+Unfortunately, carboplatin doesn’t only attack cancer cells.
+Because it seeks out cells that reproduce quickly, it’s notorious for damaging healthy red blood cells and white blood cells.
+The good news is that these cells typically return to their regular levels 28 days after a patient receives carboplatin.

 Carboplatin Drug Combinations

-Carboplatin is currently administered in clinical trials for a couple of purposes.
 In some studies, carboplatin (and sometimes pemetrexed) are used as a baseline to test against new therapies.
-Because carboplatin is considered one of the better chemotherapy agents to fight against mesothelioma, it makes sense that scientists make comparisons against it when improving chemotherapy drugs and other therapies.
+Because carboplatin is considered one of the better chemotherapy agents to fight mesothelioma, scientists make comparisons against it when improving chemotherapy drugs and other mesothelioma treatments.

-For example, one clinical trial underway is testing the pemetrexed and carboplatin combination alongside TTFields, a device used in alternating electric field therapy.
-The Phase II study is attempting to determine whether delivering electrical fields to a mesothelioma tumor can help destroy it.
+One Phase 2 clinical trial tested the pemetrexed and carboplatin combination alongside TTFields, a device used in alternating electric field therapy.
+The study attempted to determine whether delivering electrical fields to a mesothelioma tumor can help destroy it.

-Another Phase II trial is reviewing pemetrexed and cisplatin, with the option to substitute for carboplatin after the first cycle, in combination with durvalumab, an antibody.
-Durvalumab is a checkpoint inhibitor, which works by blocking molecular interactions required for normal cell growth and death cycles.
+Another trial is reviewing pemetrexed and cisplatin, with the option to substitute for carboplatin after the first cycle, in combination with an antibody called durvalumab.
+Durvalumab is a checkpoint inhibitor that works by blocking molecular interactions required for normal cell growth and death cycles.